J05HI/website/content/blog/en/mapset.md

 ### 3. Different File Formats Generation

-In addition to generating HTML files from your BMS, you can also download in plain text your designs created by our editor.
+In addition to generating HTML files from your BMS, you can also download in plain-text your designs created by our editor.

 You can even generate PDF reports of your BMS designs to be evaluated and accepted by other people.